Litigation Support on RMBS Trust Analyses

-Assisting team in understanding the ways in which risk can be measured and monitored within the context of a large financial institution, and metrics and shortcomings around those measures (and associated disclosures).
+Assisted legal team in formalizing the various ways in which risk can be measured and monitored within the context of a large financial institution, and metrics and shortcomings around those measures (and associated disclosures).

-Working with team to help them better appreciate the potential ramifications of any (alleged) collaborative lowering of LIBOR or EURIBOR submissions.
+Engaged by legal team to formalize the impact of the (alleged) collaborative lowering of LIBOR or EURIBOR submissions.

 TruPS CDO Dispute

-Engagement includes market-value loss calculation on investment in portfolio of TruPS CDOs.
+Engagement includes the market-value loss calculation on an investment in a portfolio of TruPS CDOs.

 Testifying Expert on CDO Management Case

 Expert on a case disputing the adequacy of CDO manager’s resources, and the effectiveness of various (structural) mechanisms on a manager’s incentives, behavior and performance.
 Prepared expert rebuttal report.
 Requirement(s): familiarity with (i) CDO management standards; (ii) evolution of managerial behavior and industry practice for the relationships between underwriters and managers, and the potential for improper influence; (iii) relevant market participants’ expectations of CDO managers and their role(s) in the credit selection process; and (iv) deal structures and collateral management fee structures and incentives associated therewith.